MM Alam: Disputed record

 Assessing the widely publicised claims of MM Alam in shooting down five Hawker Hunters in under 30 seconds on 7 September, his former colleague retired Air Commodore Sajad Haider called the claims into question.
 In his 2009 memoir, Haider wrote that it was "tactically and mathematically very difficult to resurrect the incident in which all 5 Hunters in a hard turn were claimed to have been shot down in a 270 degree turn in 23 seconds".
-He highlighted that both, The Story of the Pakistan Air Force and historian John Fricker, admit the difficulty of verifying the event, especially since only two wrecked aircraft were found near Sangla Hill.
+He highlighted that both, "The Story of the Pakistan Air Force" (1988) and historian John Fricker, admit the difficulty of verifying the event, especially since only two wrecked aircraft were found near Sangla Hill.
 The aircraft belonged to Squadron Leader Sureshchandra Bhaksar Bhagwat and Flying Officer Jagdev Singh Brar, who were burnt beyond recognition.
 Indian aviation historian Pushpindar Singh Chopra and F-86 Sabre enthusiast Duncan Curtis agree with this account and credit Alam with these kills.
-Similarly, Sajad Haider referred to Alam as the "undisputed ace of PAF".
+Haider also referred to Alam as the "undisputed ace of PAF".

 Referring to the other three claimed aircraft, Haider argued that if, in fact, five jets had been downed within 23 seconds during a tight manoeuver, they should have crashed in close proximity of each other.
-The suggestion that some might have flown for several more minutes before crashing in his view is "superfluous and unworthy of the official PAF history."
+The suggestion that some might have flown for several more minutes before crashing is, in his view, "superfluous and unworthy of the official PAF history."
 Despite this, he highlighted that "MM Alam really did an excellent job of shooting down 2 Hunters," and noted that, despite having a "somewhat ineffective wing man," he managed to engage ten Hunters within just a few minutes of combat—an extraordinary feat in itself.
 Haider went on to credit Alam with a third air kill, that of Squadron Leader Rawlley, who crashed on 6 September shortly after engaging in air combat with Alam.
-Similarly, the IAF credits Alam with this kill.
+The IAF also credits Alam with this kill.

 The fact that no verifiable gun camera footage of the five Hunter kills on 6 September was ever made public by the Pakistani authorities further casts doubt on Alam's claims.

 Post-war

 After the war, Alam was awarded the Sitara-i-Jurat by the Government of Pakistan.
-According to Azim Daudpota, at the award ceremony when Field Marshal President Ayub Khan was introduced to Alam, Khan had tears in his eyes.
-In recognition of Alam's achievements, the Dhaka City Corporation gifted him a residence which he did not accept.
+According to Azim Daudpota, at the award ceremony when President Ayub Khan was introduced to Alam, Khan had tears in his eyes.
+In recognition of his achievements, the Dhaka City Corporation gifted him a residence which he did not accept.

 On 8 March 1968, Wing Commander Alam led the ferry flight that brought the first six Dassault Mirage III aircraft from France into Pakistani airspace.
 The other aircraft were piloted by Squadron Leaders Hakimullah Khan Durrani, Farooq Feroze Khan, and Farooq Umar, along with Flight Lieutenants Arif Manzoor and Akhtar Rao.